 We have not generated any revenue from product sales.
-Our revenue to date has been primarily derived from a research collaboration agreement with Allergan; a development services agreement with Allergan, which was put in place to continue certain development activities for a pre-determined period of time following Allergan's acquisition of Naurex Inc., or Naurex, prior to the spin-out of Aptinyx; and research and development grants from the U.S. government which have no repayment or royalty obligations.
-All grants awarded to us were completed prior to December 31, 2018.
-The development services agreement with Allergan was terminated in October 2016.
-Therefore, we have not generated any revenues under this agreement since October 2016 and do not expect to generate revenues in the future under this agreement.
+We are unable to predict when, if ever, material revenues or net cash inflows will commence from sales of our products, if approved.
+Our revenue to date has been primarily derived from a research collaboration agreement with Allergan; a development services agreement with Allergan, which was put in place to continue certain development activities for a pre-determined period of time following Allergan's acquisition of Naurex Inc. and research and development grants from the U.S. government which have no repayment or royalty obligations.